codex-storage/nim-ethers/Readme.md

 If you're working with Hardhat, you might encounter an issue where [subscriptions stop working after 5 minutes](https://github.com/NomicFoundation/hardhat/issues/2053).

-This library provides a workaround using the `--define:resubscribe` option.
+This library provides a workaround using the `--define:ws_resubscribe` option.
 When this symbol is defined, the subscriptions will automatically resubscribe after 4 minutes.

 Contribution
 ------------